 I agree to immediately raise any concerns or areas of discomfort with the study administrator.
 I understand that I can leave at any time.

-Ple Please check one of the following: YES, I have read the above statement and agree to be a participant.
-NO, I choose not to participate in this study.
-Sio mature: Date:
+- □ YES, I have read the above statement and agree to be a participant. - $\Box$ NO, I choose not to participate in this study.